Home ยป Recipes ยป Method ยป Fakeaways ยป Easy Lahmacun Smash Tacos

 • Ground lamb (or beef).
 Choose between the two here (or use half and half).
 Try to use lean meat if you can – anything too fatty can make the pan quite greasy.

 • Harissa paste.
 This is my little shortcut ingredient to maximum flavor.
-It’s a North African chili paste that uses ingredients often present in lahmacun (chili, paprika, cumin) and brings a tonne of flavor to anything, I always have some on hand.
+It’s a North African chili paste that uses ingredients often present in lahmacun (chili, paprika, cumin) and brings a ton of flavor to anything.
+I always have some on hand.
 If you can’t find it, use more tomato paste and add 1 teaspoon of chili or red pepper flakes.

 • Spices.
 I (stupidly) forgot to put these in the photo above, but spices are involved here.
 You’ll need ground cumin, cinnamon and allspice.